Among the many things that have taken a backseat in 2020 are our work wardrobe (loungewear FTW!), bra, makeup, and probably our hair.

 For a low-maintenance hairstyle, it doesn’t get much better than the accent braids seen on Red Velvet’s Joy.

-Also popular among social media influencers and models, you can easily recreate this look by taking two tiny sections of hair at the front on each side, and plait in the usual three-strand style.
+Also popular among social media influencers and models, you can easily recreate this look by taking two tiny sections of hair at the front on each side, and plait them in the usual three-strand style.

 9. Easy WFH hairstyle: High ponytail